coafer/coafer.github.io/README.md

 # Basic-Portfolio

-Portfolio for homework week 1
+Portfolio for Adrian Fernandez

-This is an exercise to work mainly in CSS and HTML
+This is developer and UI/UX portfolio

 # coafer.github.io